The year was 1841 and King Leopold of Belgium had a problem.

 General James Hamilton, the Loan Commissioner of the Republic of Texas, also had a problem.
 He couldn’t get anybody to loan money to Texas.

 The Republic of Texas had an even bigger problem than being perceived as a bad credit risk.
 Santa Anna was back in power down in Mexico and there was nothing to prevent him from marching an army across the Rio Grande frontier.

-General Hamilton thought he had a solution that just might make everybody happy.
+General Hamilton thought he had a solution that just might make everybody except Santa Anna happy.
 A Belgian colony in Texas.

-Texas would get much needed cash and a buffer on the Rio Grande between herself and Santa Anna.
-Leopold would have a place to put his excess Belgians.
+Leopold would have a place to put his excess Belgians and Texas would get much needed cash, plus a buffer on the Rio Grande between herself and Mexico.

-Pirson spent three months in the Republic, visiting Galveston, Houston and San Antonio.
+Pirson spent three months in the Republic of Texas, visiting Galveston, Houston and San Antonio.
 He was impressed.
-Not only was land offer favorable to his country, but the growing population of Texas was a ripe market for Belgian manufactured goods.
+Not only was the land offer favorable to his country, but the growing population of Texas was a ripe market for Belgian manufactured goods.

 But the Belgian colonization project was quashed when, upon re-assuming the presidency, Sam Houston and the new congress repealed the law authorizing General Hamilton to make deals on behalf of Texas.